Al Zahra Hospital

-Al Zahra Hospital, Sharjah, is a private general hospital in Sharjah, United Arab Emirates (UAE).
+Al Zahra Hospital, Sharjah, (renamed NMC Royal Hospital Sharjah in March 2021) is a private general hospital in Sharjah, United Arab Emirates (UAE).
 Al Zahra serves some 400,000 outpatients and 23,000 inpatients annually, with a capacity of 137 beds.

-Facilities at the hospital include a 9-bed Intensive Care Unit and a 14-bed long term care and rehabilitation unit as well as seven operating theatres and a number of specialised units.
+Facilities at the hospital include a nine-bed Intensive Care Unit, a 14-bed long-term care and rehabilitation unit, seven operating theatres, and a number of specialised units.

 History

 Established in 1981, the hospital was one of the first and largest such facilities in the UAE.
-The building was originally intended to be a hotel and construction started in March 1975 but was re-purposed in 1978, with Mumbai-based architects Karani and Sanghoi Associates instructed by the building's owner to redevelop it into a hospital.
+The building was originally intended to be a hotel, and construction started in March 1975, but was repurposed in 1978, when the building's owner instructed Mumbai-based architects Karani and Sanghoi Associates to redevelop it into a hospital.
 The adjacent Concord Cinema was developed at the same time.

-The hospital was acquired in March 2017 by Abu Dhabi-based NMC Healthcare for $560 million from previous owner Gulf Medical Projects Company, which continues to own and operate Al Zahra Hospital, Dubai.
+The hospital was acquired in March 2017 by Abu Dhabi-based NMC Healthcare for $560 million from its previous owner, Gulf Medical Projects Company, which continues to own and operate Al Zahra Hospital, Dubai.
 Al Zahra Hospital, Sharjah, recorded 2015 revenues of $130.4 million, with a net income of $38.8 million.
 The hospital employs some 1,250 staff, including 170 doctors.
-It also offers facilities to visiting doctors.
+It also offers facilities for visiting doctors.

-In May 2018, the hospital signed an MoU with the Sharjah Health Authority to offer 30% discounts to elderly Emirati citizens.
-It also opened a cosmetic surgery facility that month, under the NMC-owned CosmeSurge brand.
+In May 2018, the hospital signed an MoU with the Sharjah Health Authority to offer a 30% discount to elderly Emirati citizens.
+That month, it also opened a cosmetic surgery facility under the NMC-owned CosmeSurge brand.

+In March 2021, Al Zahra Hospital Sharjah was renamed NMC Royal Hospital Sharjah following its acquisition and management by NMC Healthcare.